LiveLeak: History

-At the beginning of June 2020, LiveLeak temporarily disabled users' ability to log into the website, and it also only suggested videos from other sources, such as YouTube or Dailymotion.
-After 14 June 2020 it became possible to log into the website and view LiveLeak's hosted videos again.
-Those who did not want to log in to LiveLeak would only see suggested videos that were hosted by YouTube, Dailymotion and VK.
+At the beginning of June 2020, LiveLeak temporarily disabled users' ability to log in, and only suggested videos from other sources, such as YouTube and Dailymotion.
+After 14 June 2020 it became possible to log in and view LiveLeak's videos again.
+Those who did not log in only saw suggested videos hosted on other platforms.
 On 5 May 2021, the LiveLeak website closed, with site visitors being redirected to ItemFix.com, a safe-for-work video sharing website.